apache/jackrabbit-site/src/site/markdown/concurrency-control.md

 may be the same as the current workspace.

 1. Multiple non-overlapping instances of
-1. # Source workspace read lock, for copying content to the current workspace
+    1. Source workspace read lock, for copying content to the current workspace
-1. # Current workspace read lock, for comparing current status with the one being copied
+    2. Current workspace read lock, for comparing current status with the one being copied
 1. Current workspace *write lock*, for persisting the changes
-1. # Version store read lock, for checking references
+    1. Version store read lock, for checking references
-1. # Version store *write lock*, for persisting updated back-references
+    2. Version store *write lock*, for persisting updated back-references

 The nested locks above are discussed in the section on the save operation.

-<a name="Concurrencycontrol-Checkin"></a>
 ### Checkin

-The NodeImpl.checkin() method first creates a new version of the node in the shared version store and then updates the appropriate mix:versionable properties of the node.
+The `NodeImpl.checkin()` method first creates a new version of the node in the shared version store and then updates the appropriate mix:versionable properties of the node.

 1. Workspace read lock, for sanity checks and other preliminary work
-1. Versioning *write lock*, for creating the new version in the version store
+2. Versioning *write lock*, for creating the new version in the version store
-1. # Workspace read lock, for copying content to the new version
+    1. Workspace read lock, for copying content to the new version
-1. # Version store *write lock*, for persisting the new version
+    2. Version store *write lock*, for persisting the new version
-1. Versioning read lock, for accessing the newly created version
+3. Versioning read lock, for accessing the newly created version
-1. # Version store read lock, for reading the new version
+    1. Version store read lock, for reading the new version
-1. Workspace *write lock*, for updating the node with references to the new version
+4. Workspace *write lock*, for updating the node with references to the new version
-1. # Version store read lock, for checking references
+    1. Version store read lock, for checking references
-1. # Version store *write lock*, for persisting updated back-references
+    2. Version store *write lock*, for persisting updated back-references

 The overlapping lock region above is not troublesome as there are no cases where a versioning lock is acquired within the scope of a workspace lock.